Bindle

 Two hobos walking along railroad tracks after being put off a train.
 One is carrying a bindle.

-A bindle is the bag, sack, or carrying device stereotypically used by the American sub-culture of hobos.
-The bindle is colloquially known as the blanket stick, particularly within the Northeastern hobo community.
-They are also heavily associated with the Great Depression.
+A bindle is a small bag or sack used for carrying personal belongings.

+Bindles are stereotypically depicted in American culture as a cloth bundle tied to the end of a stick and carried over the shoulder by hobos, especially in imagery of the Great Depression.
+In this way, the weight of the burden is transferred to the shoulder, which allowed for a longer-lasting and more comfortable grip, which was especially useful with larger and heavier loads.
+One example of the stick-type bindle can be seen in the illustration entitled The Runaway created by Norman Rockwell for the cover of the September 20, 1958, edition of The Saturday Evening Post.

+In cartoons, the bindles' sacks usually have a polka-dot, gingham, or bandanna design.
+Though bindles are practically gone, they are still widely seen in popular culture as a prevalent anachronism.

+History

 A hobo who carried a bindle was known as a bindlestiff.
-According to James Blish in his novel A Life for the Stars, a bindlestiff was specifically a hobo who had stolen another hobo's bindle, from the colloquialism stiff, as in steal.

-In modern popular culture the bindle is portrayed as a stick with cloth or a blanket tied around one end for carrying items, with the entire array being carried over the shoulder.
-This transferred force to the shoulder, which allowed a longer-lasting and comfortable grip, especially with larger heavier loads.
-Particularly in cartoons, the bindles' sacks usually have a polka-dot or bandanna design.
-However, in actual use the bindle can take many forms.

-One example of the stick-type bindle can be seen in the illustration entitled The Runaway created by Norman Rockwell for the cover of the September 20, 1958, edition of The Saturday Evening Post.

-Though bindles are virtually gone, they are still widely seen in popular culture as a prevalent anachronism.

-The term bindle may be an alteration of the term "bundle" or similarly descend from the German word Bündel, meaning something wrapped up in a blanket and bound by cord for carrying (cf. originally Middle Dutch bundel), or have arisen as a portmanteau of bind and spindle.
+The term bindle may be an alteration of the term "bundle" or similarly descend from the German word Bündel, meaning something wrapped up in a blanket and bound by cord for carrying (cf. originally Middle Dutch bundel).
 It may also be from the Scottish dialectal bindle "cord or rope to bind things".

 Bindle is also a term used in forensics.
 It is the name for a piece of paper folded into an envelope or packet to hold trace evidence: hairs, fibers or powders.
 Similarly, bindle is sometimes used to describe a small package of powdered drugs.